 We all feel a little nervous when that behemoth of an 18-wheeler comes barreling down the expressway.
 We’ve all seen these juggernauts in the news for causing some sort of major, and tragic, accident.

 Because commercial trucks consistently weigh up to 80,000 pounds, their involvement in any sort of accident often tend to be serious, and frequently result in life-threatening injuries.
 In fact, there were over 34,00 Commercial Motor Vehicle crashes for 2015 in the state of Texas with thousands of injuries and hundreds of fatalities occurring as a result.
-If you or your loved ones have been negatively affected by a 18-wheeler accident, then it’s vital that you immediately contact a competent and experienced legal representative, like J. Gonzalez Law Firm, to begin the process of procuring you the justice and judgment you deserve.
+If you or your loved ones have been negatively affected by a 18-wheeler accident, then it’s vital that you immediately contact a competent and experienced legal representative, like J. Gonzalez Injury Attorneys, to begin the process of procuring you the justice and judgment you deserve.

 Now we’ll be offering you some additional advice on how to utilize driver and company records as evidence in an 18-wheeler lawsuit.